Itz-Agasta/Iem-Python-Weekly-Assignments/README.md

 # IEM Python Weekly Assignments

 Welcome to the IEM Python Weekly Assignments repository!
-This repository contains solutions to weekly Python assignments for IEM college students.
+This repository contains solutions to weekly Python assignments for IEM (Institute of Engineering and Management) college students.
 Our goal is to help future juniors understand and solve their assignments effectively with the best solution possible.

 ## Repository Structure